svmehta/noteviz/README.md

 ### Visualize graph with Sigma.js
 + Copy network.gexf and accTags.json files to the public subfolder of web and load index.html in a (modern) web browser
++ For now, I've manually labeled communities in the graph, modify loadGraph.js to draw your own labels onto the communities